 Prices have doubled up because of shortage of foreign currency for retailers who buy it at the black market because the bank doesn’t have enough foreign currency to import produce.
 The president himself and the politburo team should know that.

 Another thing they should know is that price controls and price slashes didn’t work in 2008 and they sure won’t work in 2018.
 Please ZANU PF Politburo, focus on the real problem behind price increases before you usher us back to 2008.

 Constantino Guveya Dominic Nyikadzino Chiwenga is the current Vice President of the Republic of Zimbabwe, the second secretary of Zanu-PF political party and the former Minister of Defence .
 He is also the former Commander of the Zimbabwe Defence Forces (ZDF) and also the former...
 Read More About Constantino Chiwenga

 The Zanu-PF Politiburo is the party's highest decision making body outside Congress .
 Read More About Politburo

 Mike Bimha is a Zimbabwean politician.
-He is the current Minister of Industry, Commerce and Enterprise Development; and Member of Parliament for Chikomba West.
+He is the former Minister of Industry, Commerce and Enterprise Development; and Member of Parliament for Chikomba West.
 Read More About Mike Bimha